cybertraining-dsc/reu2022/project/install.md

 ### Setting up the venv

 We assume you use bash.
-Here are the steps to activate the virtual enviornment and install cloudmesh into the virtual envireonment called ENV3 which we will use for all of our lessons.
+Here are the steps to activate the virtual environment and install cloudmesh into the virtual environment called ENV3 which we will use for all of our lessons.

 ```bash
 $ python3.10 -m venv ~/ENV3